ygame11092017/ykit-wiki/server/README.md

 ## 9. Check server and character in game
-- This is your own API to provide server and character in game of user.
+- This is your own API to check server and character which user is playing in game, if user is off in game, please response to fail

 - Method: GET